These sweet pumpkin tarts make the perfect ending to a beautiful Thanksgiving meal. They’re no-bake, easy to make and just delicious!

 For the Filling

-- Divide and form the date and walnut mixture into mini tart pans, muffin pan tins, or mini muffin pans.
-Use your fingers to press the dough down into the pans to tightly fit.
+- Press Dough to Make Crust: Prepare 6 muffin tins with paper liners or use 6 mini-tart pans.
+Divide the dough between the 6 servings then use your fingers to firmly press the dough down into the cups for a tight fit.
 Place in the fridge to chill while you make the top layer filling.

-- In a small mixing bowl, combine coconut butter, pumpkin puree, maple syrup, allspice, nutmeg, clove, and cinnamon.
-Stir until everything is incorporated.
+- Mix Filling: In a small mixing bowl, combine melted coconut butter, pumpkin puree, maple syrup, allspice, nutmeg, clove, and cinnamon.
+Stir until everything is incorporated and smooth.